Shippable/docs/sources/platform/tutorial/runtime/manage-node-pools.md

 * **Timeout** is the maximum time(in minutes) after which you want your CI or runSh jobs to  timeout.
 This timeout is used when your [CI project](/platform/management/project/settings/) or [runSh job](/platform/workflow/job/runsh/) do not have any timeout specified.
 If this is also not provided then timeout set at [Subscription](/platform/management/subscription/settings/) level or default will be used, in that order.
 Default value for timeout is 60 minutes for free users and 120 minutes for paid users.

+* **Enable Static IP** will cause all the traffic from the nodes in this pool to be routed through a static public IP address.
+This is useful if you need to be able to whitelist an IP address to allow network traffic from your on-demand nodes.
+[Read more](#using-static-ip-to-whitelist-traffic-from-on-demand-nodes).

 <a name="view-node-pool"></a>
 ## Viewing subscription node pools